UBC-CIC/course-flexibility/docs/UserGuide.md

 ### Advanced Filter

-There are four options to select for each guideline: All, Yes, Maybe, and No.
+There are four options to select for each guideline: All, Yes, Maybe, and No. When a guideline is analyzed as Yes, it means that the machine learning model is agreed with the guideline; this also applies to No and Maybe which disagree or unsure with the guideline, respectively.
+For example, if the result is Yes for the "Online recordings of lectures can be accessed" guideline, a user can read as "There is an online recording for lectures" which is agreed with the statement.

 * All, means all courses (i.e., display everything regardless of the result)
 * Yes, means display only results that are "Yes" (i.e., a list of syllabi that agrees with a guideline)
 * Maybe, means display only results that could not distinguish between "Yes" and "No" (i.e., a list of syllabi that is unsure to agrees or disagrees with a guideline)